-We now detail the general procedure to define the MultiLevelPreconditioner.
-First, the user defines a TEUCHOS parameter list10.
+A MultiLevelPreconditioner may be defined as follows.
+First, the user defines a Teu-Chos parameter list.
 Table 2 briefly reports the most important methods of this class.

-set(Name,Value) Add entry Name with value and type specified by Value.
+set(Name, Value) Add entry Name with value and type specified by Value.
 Any C++ type (like int, double, a pointer, etc.) is valid. get(Name,DefValue) Get value (whose type is automatically specified by DefValue).
 If not present, return DefValue. subList(Name) Get a reference to sublist List.
 If not present, create the sublist.